 Chief Revenue Officer for Univision Communications.
 She has been named "Top 100 People to Watch in Entertainment."

-Founder of the designer fashion portal, Net-A-Porter, and chairman of the British Fashion Council.
+Founder of the designer fashion portal, Net-A-Porter, and former chairman of the British Fashion Council.

 Chief Operating Officer and Executive Vice President at Gallup.

 Patti McGill Peterson, Alpha Chi-Penn State

 From 1997-2007, Peterson served as executive director of the Council for International Exchange of Scholars (CIES), which administers the Fulbright Scholar Program, and vice president of the Institute of International Education (IIE).
 She is also the president emerita of Wells College (NY) and St. Lawrence University (NY).

 Former diplomat and United States Ambassador to Algeria.

 The first woman to graduate with MD and PhD degrees in medical informatics, a multi-disciplinary field that addresses problems in information management in biology and medicine.
 In August 2006, she began as an assistant professor of surgery and Biomedical Informatics at Vanderbilt, after completing a pediatric surgery fellowship at Pittsburgh Children's Hospital.

 Former Chief Financial Officer and current Chief Executive Officer of Opentable, Inc.

 First female president of Mississippi University of Women.

 The daughter of William Jennings Bryan, Ruth Bryan Owen became a member of the Seventy-first Congress in 1929 (as Florida's first woman elected to Congress), and was re-elected to the Seventy-second Congress in 1931.
 In 1933 President Franklin D. Roosevelt appointed her Minister to Denmark; she was the first woman appointed as a United States Ambassador.